TOP 10 FACTS

 5. “Bored kids need something to do” This is a “talking point” that doesn’t make sense in an area filled with recreational resources.
 And the plan is not family neighborhood-friendly.
 The Public Skatepark Development Guide California skater Tony Hawk helped produce (https://publicskateparkguide.org/vision/types-of-skateparks/) says, "The largest regional skateparks are around 40,000 square feet….Regional skateparks, due to their size, present unique challenges.
 Smaller, neighborhood skateparks support a cadre of regular park visitors that form a micro-community.
 Regional skateparks don’t do this as well because they are typically managed as showcase parks.… Regional skateparks tend to lack the ‘community spirit’ that smaller facilities possess."

-6. Safety problems particular to Mount Prospect Park The site violates Hawk’s Skatepark Project’s own manual that emphasizes clear sightlines from the street through the facility, “to minimize antisocial behavior.”
+6. Safety problems particular to Mount Prospect Park The site violates Hawk’s Skatepark Project’s own manual that emphasizes clear sightlines from the street through the facility, “to minimize antisocial behavior” and avert “significant delinquency.”
 But Mount Prospect Park is secluded, set on a steep, wooded hill – with no sightlines from the street.
 And there are other safety problems with the site, like the danger of skaters “hill bombing” down the park’s ramp entrance into people with strollers, mobility aids, walking dogs – and then into the busy botanic garden entrance, and traffic on Eastern Parkway.
+The steep granite steps and rails at the second entrance also empty into Eastern Parkway traffic.
+And Mount Prospect Park is full of decades-old oak trees that shed thousands of acorns — dangerous “stop rocks” and “danger pebbles” that send skaters flying when a wheel hits.

-9. What about race?
+8. What about race?
 District 39 voted for a skate facility in its “participatory budgeting” during the pandemic.
-By latest Census numbers, District 39 is 6% Black.
+By latest Census numbers, according to The City, District 39 is 6% Black.
 District 35 never voted on this skate project, is 35% Black, has regularly hosted Black Lives Matter protests and rallies in front of the park – and is having its green park space paved.
-Losing a green “cooling island” for another “heat island” is bad news for neighborhood health, and NYC’s acclaimed WE ACT for Environmental Justice has been pointing out for years the systemic reasons that Black and Brown people suffer the worst from urban heat and heat islands from paving.
+Losing a green “cooling island” for another “heat island” is bad news for neighborhood health, and NYC’s acclaimed WE ACT for Environmental Justice and NYC-EJA have been pointing out for years the systemic reasons that Black and Brown people suffer the worst from urban heat and heat islands from paving.
+The plan creates an urban climate problem and an environmental justice problem.

-10. Don’t pave over historic green park space!
-Mount Prospect Park is officially eligible for the National Register of Historic Places, as a preserved WPA park especially designed for “quiet recreation,” between the library and botanic garden.
-It still serves that key purpose for the neighborhood – and if construction damages or kills decades-old mature shade trees, they will be lost to generations of Brooklynites.
+9. Don’t pave over historic green park space!
+Mount Prospect Park is officially eligible for the National Register of Historic Places, as a preserved WPA-era park especially designed for “quiet recreation,” between the library and botanic garden.
+It still serves that key purpose for everyone — including for our elders, our very youngest, people with disabilities (including neurodiverse people).

-If we need more skate space, build on paved areas –
+If we need more skate space, build on already-paved areas –

 and make this a project where everybody wins!